AkadenTK/superwarp/README.md

 # superwarp

 This is an addon for Windower4 for FFXI.
-It allows text commands to teleport using Homepoints, Waypoints, Proto-Waypoints, Survival Guides, Escha Portals and Reisenjima Ingresses, Voidwatch and Unity NPCs, Abyssea Confluxes, Runic Portals, Odyssey Confluxes and Translocators, and Sortie Gadgets, Bitzers, and Devices.
+It allows text commands to teleport using Homepoints, Waypoints, Survival Guides, Escha/Reis portals, and Unity NPC warps.
+There may be more coming.

 ### Commands:
+| The //sw command prefix is only needed if the user is running another addon that is using the command prefix for the warp system you are operating. i.e. //te  for temenos.
+In that case the user would need to use //sw te or /console sw te in a macro instead of just //te until the other addon is unloaded.
 #### Homepoint Commands
 | Command | Action |
 | --- | --- |